-Some believe that because DID patients are easily hypnotized, their symptoms are iatrogenic, that is, they have arisen in response to therapists' suggestions.
+Some believe that because DID patients are easily hypnotized, their symptoms are iatrogenic, meaning they have arisen in response to therapists' suggestions.
 Brain imaging studies, however, have corroborated identity transitions in some patients.

-DID reflects a failure to integrate various aspects of identity, memory and consciousness in a single multidimensional self.
-Usually, a primary identity carries the individual's given name and is passive, dependent, guilty and depressed.
+DID reflects a failure to integrate various aspects of identity, memory, and consciousness into a single multidimensional self.
+Usually, a primary identity carries the individual's given name and is passive, dependent, guilty, and depressed.
 When in control, each personality state, or alter, may be experienced as if it has a distinct history, self-image and identity.
 The alters' characteristics—including name, reported age and gender, vocabulary, general knowledge, and predominant mood—contrast with those of the primary identity.
 Certain circumstances or stressors can cause a particular alter to emerge.
 The various identities may deny knowledge of one another, be critical of one another or appear to be in open conflict.

 Possession-form identities often manifest as behaviors that appear as if a spirit or other supernatural being has taken control of the person.
 Many possession states around the world are a normal part of a cultural or spiritual practice; these possession states become a disorder when they are unwanted, cause distress or impairment, and are not accepted as part of a cultural or religious practice.

 The following criteria must be met for an individual to be diagnosed with dissociative identity disorder:

 Particular identities may emerge in specific circumstances.
 Transitions from one identity to another are often triggered by psychosocial stress.
 In the possession-form cases of dissociative identity disorder, alternate identities are visibly obvious to people around the individual.
 In non-possession-form cases, most individuals do not overtly display their change in identity for long periods of time.